 - → Develop a written COVID-19 Mitigation Plan using the corresponding checklist.
-A printed copy of the Plan must be kept on the premises at all times.
+A printed copy of the Plan should be kept on the premises at all times.
 Train all employees on the material within the Plan.
 Provide a printed copy of the Plan to each employee, and have each employee certify in writing that she/he has received a written copy of the Plan and understands the material within. - → Screen each employee before she/he begins each shift for symptoms of COVID-19.
 Document each screening on the accompanying spreadsheet, have the employee certify whether she/he displays any symptoms of COVID-19.
-Employees displaying any symptoms must immediately leave the premises and should contact a health care professional.
+Employees displaying any symptoms should immediately leave the premises and contact a health care professional.
 Employee screening logs must be kept confidential and should remain in the appropriate employee's personnel file.
-Records should be retained for two years for employer protection. - → If an active employee is identified as being COVID-19 positive by testing, you must conduct cleaning and disinfecting in compliance with CDC guidelines, or shut down the business for at least 72 consecutive hours. - → Tables for different household parties must be spaced as required (see corresponding checklist). - → Indoor capacity (including all on-duty staff and customers) is limited to 25% of the maximum occupancy in bars, and 50% in restaurants.
-Operators must enforce the capacity limits. - → Outdoor seating is limited to 20 tables maximum. - → Customers from different households who are seated at the bar must be at least six feet apart. - → No communal food is allowed among customers from different households.
+Records should be retained for two years for employer protection. - → If an active employee is identified as being COVID-19 positive by testing, you should conduct cleaning and disinfecting in compliance with CDC guidelines, or shut down the business for at least 72 consecutive hours. - → Consider spacing tables to maintain physical distancing between parties. - → Encourage outdoor seating, when available. - → Customers from different households who are seated at the bar should be at least six feet apart. - → Consider disallowing communal food among customers from different households.